videolan/x265/doc/reST/cli.rst

 	Measure full CU size (2Nx2N) merge candidates first; if no residual is found the analysis is short circuited.
 Default disabled

-.. option:: --fast-cbf, --no-fast-cbf

-	Short circuit analysis if a prediction is found that does not set the coded block flag (aka: no residual was encoded).
-It prevents the encoder from perhaps finding other predictions that also have no residual but require less signaling bits or have less distortion.
-	Only applicable for RD levels 5 and 6.
-Default disabled

 .. option:: --fast-intra, --no-fast-intra

 	Perform an initial scan of every fifth intra angular mode, then